johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.3.0.md

 user_id: the Expression Engine user id (not an Instagram user id)

 Optional parameters:
-limit: an integer that determines how many images to return.
+limit: an integer for how many images to request from Instagram.
+Instagram may return fewer under some circumstances.
 Maximum of 32 allowed by Instagram.
 use_stale_cache: either ‘yes’ or ‘no’ (defaults to ‘yes’ if undefined)
 max_id: an integer used to determine pagination of results.
 (See next_max_id in the ‘Tags returned’ below section for more information.)

 Tags returned in a successful Expression Engine loop:
-status: “true” or “false” — “true” when valid results returned
+ig_status: “true” or “false” — “true” when valid results returned
-media_id: the Instagram unique media ID for the image
+ig_media_id: the Instagram unique media ID for the image
-created_time: time stamp of image creation time, Unix timestamp formated
+created_time: time stamp of image creation time, Unix timestamp formatted
-link: URL of the images homepage on Instagram
+ig_link: URL of the images homepage on Instagram
-caption: The caption provided by the author.
+ig_caption: The caption provided by the author.
 Note, it may be left untitled which will return an empty string.
-thumbnail: URL to image, sized 150x150
+ig_thumbnail: URL to image, sized 150x150
-low_resolution: URL to image, sized 306x306
+ig_low_resolution: URL to image, sized 306x306
-standard_resolution: URL to image, sized 612x612
+ig_standard_resolution: URL to image, sized 612x612
-latitude: latitude data, if available
+ig_latitude: latitude data, if available
-longitude: longitude data, if available
+ig_longitude: longitude data, if available
-next_max_id: an integer, provided by Instagram, used to return the next set in the same series of images.
+ig_next_max_id: an integer, provided by Instagram, used to return the next set in the same series of images.
 Pass this value into the max_id parameter of the loop to get the next page of results.
-user_id: the Instagram user ID of the user whose account the image is from
+ig_user_id: the Instagram user ID of the user whose account the image is from
-username: the Instagram username of the user whose account the image is from
+ig_username: the Instagram username of the user whose account the image is from
-profile_picture: URL to the profile image of the user
+ig_profile_picture: URL to the profile image of the user
-website: the website URL provided by the user whose account the image is from
+ig_website: the website URL provided by the user whose account the image is from
-full_name: the full name provided by the user whose account the image is from
+ig_full_name: the full name provided by the user whose account the image is from

 Tags returned in an unsuccessful Expression Engine loop:
-status: “false”
+ig_status: “false”
+ig_error_type: a single code word indicating the type of error (NoInstagramApp, MissingReqParameter, UnauthorizedUser issued by Pic Puller.
+Other codes are passed through from Instagram.)
-error: a string describing the error
+ig_error_message: a string describing the error

 # Media by ID